GavinFrazar/teleport-challenge/design.md

 ### Client

-* CLI should be able to connect to worker service and start, stop, get status, and stream output of a job.
+* CLI should be able to connect to job service and start, stop, get status, and stream output of a job.

 ## Library